Geschätzte glomeruläre Filtrationsrate

 Auf einen Blick

-The estimated glomerular filtration rate (eGFR) test checks how well your kidneys are working.
+The estimated glomerular filtration rate (eGFR) is a blood test to assess how well your kidneys are working.

-The eGFR test is used to monitor conditions like diabetes or high blood pressure.
+The eGFR test is commonly used to monitor people with kidney conditions.

 Various different diseases, conditions and medicines can affect the function of the kidneys.
 A reading of greater than 90 ml/min/1.73 m2 is normal.